rsl18/294-82/setup.md

 This step isn't automated because downloading Xview requires a login.
 To get the Xview dataset:

 - Create an account on http://xviewdataset.org/, and download the "Download Training Images (tgz)" and "Download Training Labels (tgz)" links, and extract them to: <h4dmain>/data/Xview/vanilla/

+-IMPORTANT - the TGZ file is a lot easier to deal with.
+There is disclaimer on the download page about corruption errors from the zip file.
+You can follow that.
+Or you can just download the TGZ file.

 - Your <main>/data/Xview/vanilla/ folder should contain a xView_train.json file, and a train_images folder

 ## Install Anaconda